 In addition to good mobile device management, ensure that mobile devices accessing data supporting service delivery are well monitored.

+Data important to the delivery of the essential service is likely to be found on network and information system media and operational equipment, including IT and operational technology (OT) assets.
 Service management systems, along with network and mobile devices are familiar targets for secure sanitisation.
-Some essential services may also need to consider the data stored on defunct operational technology and safety systems.
+Some essential services may also need to consider the data stored on defunct OT and safety systems.

 NCSC 10 Steps: Home and Mobile Working